kragen/cuerda/README.md

 API
 ---

+There are four kinds of objects in the API: cuerdas, slices, ranges, and allocation disciplines.
+A cuerda is a mutable string, and slices and ranges are subsets of cuerdas.
+Slices can be ephemerally created and become invalid when the cuerda changes, while ranges must be explicitly destroyed, are updated when the cuerda changes, and are associated with some metadata.
+Finally, an allocation discipline is a way that the cuerda will allocate or deallocate when necessary.

+XXX should a range just be a kind of slice?
+Should the cuerda objects be exposed at all, or are ranges enough?

-XXX this all needs to be revamped to use some kind of position object that doesn’t imply constantly going up to the root of the tree to count bytes.
-Also missing: an explicit search interface (so search doesn’t involve multiple function calls per byte) and maybe some more convenient interface.
+XXX Also missing: an explicit search interface (so search doesn’t involve multiple function calls per byte) and maybe some more convenient interface.

-### Basic lifecycle ###
+### Basic cuerda creation and destruction ###

 `cuerda *cuerda_new()` allocates a new empty cuerda with `malloc` and returns it.
 This is a convenience wrapper for the more elaborate